• Skip to primary navigation

 • 📖 Recipe

-This traditional Dutch treat is usually served with powdered sugar (icing sugar), caramel sauce, maple syrup, vanilla sauce, fruits, chocolate, nutella, ice cream and more!
+This traditional Dutch treat is usually served with a variety of toppings, like powdered sugar, caramel sauce, vanilla sauce, chocolate sauce, Nutella, and more!

 Poffertjes

-The Dutch people have a traditional poffertjes pan to make these little pancakes.
-It's a special cast iron pan called an "Aebleskiver pan" with little wells for the pancake batter to cook in.
+The Dutch have a special cast iron pan called "Aebleskiver Pan" with little wells for the pancake batter to fry in.

 Ingredients & Substitutes